DarkGhostHunter/Larapoke/README.md

 If there is any case-insensitive match, this will inject the Larapoke script in charge to keep the forms alive just before the `</body>` tag.

+This mode won't inject the script on no-successful responses (anything not HTTP 2xx), like on errors or redirection.

 > It's recommended to use the other modes if your application has many routes or Responses with a lot of text.

 ### `middleware`